atom/fuzzy-finder/README.md

   * `cmd-b` to open the buffer list
   * `cmd-shift-b` to open the list of Git modified and untracked files
+  * Use string:line to jump directly to a line number.
+Example: index.php:12" jumps right to line 12 of index.php

 This package uses both the `core.ignoredNames` and `fuzzy-finder.ignoredNames` config settings to filter out files and folders that will not be shown.